Gotrax G4 Review

 We dubbed range one of those most important metrics.
 The electric scooter wouldn't be a reliable mode of transportation if you could only ride it for a few minutes between charges.
 In this metric, we took into account the distance and time that each scooter lasts between charges as well as the charge time itself.
 We were somewhat underwhelmed by its lengthy charge time; however, the G4's range blew many of its competitors out of the water.

-The Gotrax G4 comes equipped with a lithium-ion battery, which has a higher power density which allows for more battery life in a lighter package.
+The Gotrax G4 comes equipped with a 36V 10.4Ah (374.4 Wh) lithium-ion battery, which has a higher power density and allows for more battery life in a lighter package.
 According to the manual, the G4 is meant to travel 21 to 25 miles before running out of juice.
 The real-world experience depends on the weight of the person riding it as well as the steepness of the terrain they are riding on.
 Our hands-on testing revealed that this model can go an average of one hour and 54 minutes before needing a recharge.
 In that time, we rode 22 miles.
 Very impressive.

 Speaking of charging, the G4 is advertised to take between four and five hours to completely charge a depleted battery.
 We found that it was closer to six with an average of five hours and fifty minutes.
 The charge times in our test suite present a very wide range from two to twelve hours.
 This puts the G4 right in the middle.

-We tested each electric scooter's power by tackling various hills.
+We tested each electric scooter's power on flat terrain and by tackling various hills.
 We took into account the top speed on various inclines.
 The Gotrax G4 did not disappoint.

 The third metric we tested was the ride.
 During our testing, we took the scooters on some pretty rough terrain, paying special attention to how they handled bumpy roads and unexpected cracks.
 We have all seen those scooter-fail videos, and it's safe to say that we'd like to avoid going head over handlebars.
 Overall, we are extremely impressed with the G4's performance in this category.